juliesymons/juliesymons/GettingStarted.md

 The cct-tutorial directory libcog/fields contains some examples using different types of fields. `CombiningFields` shows the various legal combinations of different fields.

+## Operators

+- built-in
+- feedback operator
+- user-defined GPU operators
+- user-defined CPU operators

+## The Compute Graph

+The compute graph can be embedded in and controlled by a conventional application.

 ## Sensors

 random, file sensor, user defined sensors